-- Free, open-source software available on multiple operating systems: Linux, MacOSX and Windows.
+Free, open-source software available on multiple operating systems: Linux, macOS and Windows.

-- Highly extensible: users can easily add more capabilities by installing additional modules from the Extension manager, running custom Python scripts in the built-in Python console, run any executables from the application’s user interface, or implement custom modules in Python or C++.
+Highly extensible: users can easily add more capabilities by installing additional modules from the Extensions manager, running custom Python scripts in the built-in Python console, run any executables from the application’s user interface, or implement custom modules in Python or C++.

-The 3D Slicer software is distributed under a BSD-style open source license that is compatible with the Open Source Definition by The Open Source Initiative and contains no restrictions on use of the software.
+The 3D Slicer software is distributed under a BSD-style open source license that is broadly compatible with the Open Source Definition by The Open Source Initiative and contains no restrictions on legal uses of the software.

 To use Slicer, please read the 3D Slicer Software License Agreement before downloading any binary releases of the Slicer.